Our work focuses on the three pillars we have committed to: the spread of open knowledge, open technology, and peacebuilding efforts.

-It aims to raise awareness of and develop means to mitigate social media based hate speech, conflict rhetoric and online incitement to violence.
+#defyhatenow aims to raise awareness of and develop means to mitigate social media-based hate speech, conflict rhetoric, and online incitement to violence.

-#MMN provides young Africans with reliable information and training on migration issues and social media to make informed decisions and be aware of safer migration options to Europe.
+#MMN provides young Africans with reliable information and training on migration issues and social media, thereby helping individuals make informed decisions regarding migration and, if they choose to migrate, allowing them to be aware of safer, legal migration options.

-#ASKnet (Access to Skills and Knowledge Network) is a capacity building and hub development program linking five community based youth-led innovation hubs in South Sudan and Uganda.
+#ASKnet is a program that links together five community-based innovation hubs in South Sudan and Uganda.

 #ASKnet works to empower people with the skills and knowledge needed to address challenges in their communities.
 Hubs offer training on the use of open source hardware and software, #ASKotec, entrepreneurship, media production, gender equality awareness, trauma healing, and financial literacy.